kingyin3613/ringspy/README.md

 ```
 radial_growth_rule = binary_lloyd
 ```
-This allows a rapid radial generation of more regular centroidal Voronoi cells from the `generation_center` (see the difference between `binary` and `binary_lloyd` in a preview of 2D cross-sections in section 2.2).
+This allows a rapid radial generation of more regular centroidal Voronoi cells from the `generation_center` (see the difference between `wood_binary` and `wood_binary_lloyd` in the preview of 2D cross-sections in section 2.2).
 For more detail of the algorithm, see [Wiki - Lloyd's algorithm](https://en.wikipedia.org/wiki/Lloyd's_algorithm)).

 ![lloyd](<./contents/lloyd.gif>)